Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 ## Debugging

 How do you know what your code is doing when it's generating a random word?
 Use `print()` to print out the word during development.
 Adding a print statement here will print the word to the terminal and make it easier to debug your code:

 ```python

 snowman_word = r.word(
     word_min_length=SNOWMAN_MIN_WORD_LENGTH,
     word_max_length=SNOWMAN_MAX_WORD_LENGTH)
 print(snowman_word)

 ```

 Printing the value of variables in your code is an easy way to see what's going on inside your code.
 Nobody writes perfect code!
-There are always bugs, and learning how to debug is a core part of learning to be a programmer.
+There are always bugs, and learning and practicing how to debug is a core part of learning to be a programmer.
 One strategy for debugging is to start by figuring out what your code is doing, and then work on making it do what you want.
 Think of yourself as a detective, and instead of focusing on what you think your code _should be_ doing, focus on figuring out exactly what it _is_ doing.
 Using all kinds of print statements is a simple way to start looking inside your code as it's running and see what's happening.

 ### !end-callout

 ### Tracking User Input

 So far, all we have done with our user input is check to see if it is in our word.
-But if we go back to the hypothetical game of snowman with a group, we would want to keep track of the letters that have been guessed.
+But if we go back to the hypothetical game of snowman with a group of children, we would want to keep track of the letters that have been guessed.
 We would also not accept guesses of the same letter that have already been guessed.

 Let's start with tracking incorrect guesses.
 We know we are going to have a max of SNOWMAN_WRONG_GUESSES, so we could make that many variables and store our incorrect guesses in those variables.
 This solution could be made to work, but every time we change the value of the constant we would have to rewrite our code.
 Using a `list` gives us a way to store as many or as little wrong guesses as we want and will allow us to make the code flexible and easy to modify.

-1. Start by addding an incorrect guesses list variable to the top of the `snowman` function:
+1. Start by adding an incorrect guesses list variable to the `snowman` function:

     ```python

     def snowman():

         r = RandomWord()
-        snowman_word = r.word(word_min_length=SNOWMAN_MIN_WORD_LENGTH,
+        snowman_word = r.word(
+          word_min_length=SNOWMAN_MIN_WORD_LENGTH,
           word_max_length=SNOWMAN_MAX_WORD_LENGTH)

         wrong_guesses_list = []

         # ...

     ```

-1. Next we need to add each incorrect guess to the list.
+2. Next we need to add each incorrect guess to the list.
 We are going to do this with the list function `append` which adds elements to the end of the list:

     ```python